gldog/anonymize_jira_users/README.md

 - `validate`: Validates user anonymization process.
 No anonymization is done.
 - `anonymize`: Anonymizes users.
 - `write-config-template`: Write a configuration-template.
+- `recreate-report`: Re-cerate the report.json and report.csv from
+    the report_details.json.

-The above commands have different parameter-lists.
+These commands have different parameter-lists.

 ## Parameters without command